 There’s a phrase which goes like this, “Education is one of the most important things in life”.
 I bet every one of us has heard this phrase at one point of time in our lives.
 While I don’t deny this statement, let’s be honest, studying can get boring at times.
 That’s why you shouldn’t focus on studying hard, rather what you should focus on is studying smart.
 However, this statement begs a question, which is how to study smart?
 While there are a number of ways to go about it, what I like most is using studying apps on my smartphone.
 But, that will only work if you can use them without getting distracted by other apps.
-If you are wondering which apps make that list, here are 15 best apps for students to help them study efficiently:
+If you are wondering which apps make that list, here are the 15 best apps for students to help them study efficiently in 2019.

 App Blocker Apps

 As I mentioned earlier, using the best apps for students on your smartphone will be worthwhile only if you can avoid the distraction from other apps, I understand that it’s easier said than done.
 In case you find it difficult to abide by this rule, you can use some app blocker apps to avoid opening certain apps for a particular duration.
 To help you out, here is the best apps that can do that:

 Kicking off the list is an app called Stay Focused which will help you stay focused while you’re studying and not get distracted by all the other apps on your smartphone.
 The app is capable of blocking all apps on your smartphone unless you whitelist them and it even allows you to set daily/hourly usage for apps, after which they’ll be blocked.
 The app also gives you daily insights on your usage patterns, which will help you figure out which which apps you’re wasting the most time on.
 Stay Focused even allows you to set a default motivational text which will pop up every time you use blocked/restricted apps and might help you reconsider your priorities.